UIUC-ECE374B/su25/exams.md

 Regrades requests would be open for a week once grades are released (except for final exam).
 Regrade requests are not intended for arguing about point allocation, or whether the grading scale is fair.

 Unfortunately, certain students think that they can tire us into giving them point that they did not earn, by keep asking for unjustified regrade requests.
+This is especially true in the case of exams.
+I have had students that would submit a grade request for **every single exam problem** hoping for more points.
+That's not cool.
 As such, superfluous, argumentative and repetitive regrade requests, after an appropriate warning, would results in a zero on the relevant questions - please do not waste our time.

+Again, you should not fear submitting regrades if you have a question that you're confused and didn't gain any insight from the exam solutions (**please check the solutions first**).
+It's just that in any large group, there will be a few individuals that view teaching as an adversarial relationship and I have to make this stupid announcement for them.
+I hate it as much as you do.

 ### DRES
 - If you have a DRES accommodation, please email the course staff directly (not sure if sending documents over Piazza is compliant with EHR policies or not, but why risk it).
 Make sure I respond that I've recorded your accommodation!
 If I don't respond email again.
 - Because of the limited staff, DRES students will take the exams at the [TAC](https://www.disability.illinois.edu/academic-accommodations-and-supports/academic-accommodations/testing-accommodations) synchronously with the rest of the class.
 We'll hammer out the details closer to MT1.